ianhutson/espn-headlines/README.md

 # EspnHeadlines
-This ruby gem provides a CLI application that allows a user to review espn.com headlines and read their respective articles.
+This ruby gem provides a CLI application that allows a user to view espn.com headlines and read their respective articles.

 ## Installation